dnl1vieira/BullsEye/README.md

 ![Thumbnail](assets/BullsEye.gif)

 ## What I’ve Learned
-- How to create a view in story board
+- How to create a view in storyboard
 - Use outlets and actions
 - Connection between outlets, actions and view controller
 - Use a external style and change the buttons by images